merdarking/Image-Manipulating/README.md

 # Image-Manipulating
-Coursera IT Automation with Python Final Project 1
+Project related to image manipulating

 Resize and rotate the image